FYI holds information related to a task in the Drawer which displays on the right-hand side.

-- If you have displayed the Comments pane, this stays open for the newly selected Task.
+- If you have displayed the Editor, Preview or Comments pane, this stays open for the newly selected Task.

 - You can use the Back button in the drawer to re-display the previously displayed Task.
 Refer below to Using the Back Button in the Drawer.

 Re-displaying the Email, Document or Job from the Task